nico-hn/DumbDownViewer/README.md

     spec/data/aves/cannot_fly/ostrich.jpg

-Then type at the command line (or replace `spec/data` with a directory name which is on your system):
+Then type the following at the command line (you may replace `spec/data` with a directory name which is on your system):

     $ ddv spec/data